 Best-Ever White Chocolate Macadamia Nut Cookies

-- 1 1/2 cups Ghiradelli White Chocolate Chips or white chocolate chunks, chopped
+- 1 cup Ghiradelli White Chocolate Chips or white chocolate chunks, chopped, add more depending on your tastes.

-- 1 cup coarsely chopped roasted salted macadamia nuts approx. 4 1/2 ounces
+- ½ cup coarsely chopped roasted salted macadamia nuts

-- Stir in flour, baking soda and salt until just incorporated. (dough will be stiff).
+- Stir in flour, baking soda and salt gradually until just incorporated.

 - Stir in white baking chips or bar chunks and nuts.